realbig/ambassador-docs/dashboards.md

 You can also enter a "Custom Email" to match against instead of the logged in user's email address.
 Technically speaking, you could enter any value here and it would match against whichver column you choose.

-### Show the dashboard on a page

-The dashboard can be displayed by using the shortcode `[ambassador_dashboard id="N"]`, where "N" is the dashboard ID.
-You can copy and paste the provided shortcode from the metabox "How to Use" and place it any page or post.
-I recommending doing so now on a test page so that you can continually preview your dashboard and ensure it is setup right.

 ### Everything else

 Now go through and setup everything else.
 All other settings are visual and mostly self-explanatory.
 Simply edit the settings, update the dashboard, and then preview your changes.

+## Embed A Dashboard

+The dashboard can be displayed by using the shortcode `[ambassador_dashboard id="N"]`, where "N" is the dashboard ID.
+You can copy and paste the provided shortcode from the metabox "How to Use" and place it any page or post.
+I recommending doing so now on a test page so that you can continually preview your dashboard and ensure it is setup right.

+With the Ambassador System, you will want to place dashboards within WLM (WishList Member) visibility shortcodes.
+They look like `[wlm_private 'Level 1|Level 2']CONTENT[/wlm_private]`, where `Level 1` and `Level 2` represent various levels, separated by pipes `|`, that should be able to view the content.
+For more information on how to implement this, view the [WLM documentation](http://member.wishlistproducts.com/11-private-tag-protection/).